The WAshington coronaVirus Exposure Survey (WAVES) is a survey to learn more about the spread of COVID-19 in Washington state.

 Tell me about the survey.

 This is a statewide survey in Washington State to measure the percent of people infected with COVID-19, also known as prevalence, in the state.
 Over the course of the survey, we will also measure changes in the percent of people who have signs of a previous COVID-19 infection.
+In the summer of 2021, households were randomly invited to the survey by mail or phone call.
+Now, other households may show their interest in participating.

 How can I join the survey?